peeldao/proposals/proposals/2023-05-24_peri_payout_renewal.md

 ## Specification

-- Continue US$6,250 payout for the next 12 funding cycles.
+- Renew and reduce payout to US$5,000 for the next 12 funding cycles.

 ## Rationale